firefly-cmd/VerbalizeIt/README.md

 ## Installation

-To set up the Transcriptor project locally, you need to have Docker and Docker Compose installed on your machine.
+To set up the Transcriptor project locally, you need to create a virtual environment and load the requirements in the requirements.txt file in the main folder after navigating the project directory

 1. Clone the repository (ssh example):
    ```sh